Saab 35 Draken: Design

 The fuselage of the Draken consisted of two sections, front and rear, joined by bolts.
 The forward section, which was integral with the intake ducts and neighbouring wing structure, accommodates the fire-control radar, cockpit, nose undercarriage, integral fuel tanks and various systems.
 The rear portion, which was manufactured as a single piece alongside the rest of the inner wing, contained the engine and afterburner, bag-type fuel tanks, armament, main landing gear, and other systems.
 The flight control surfaces consisted of a rudder, along with inboard and outboard elevons, the outer sections being fitted with mass-balance weights.
 Each surface was operated by a tandem hydraulic jack, which was connected to separate circuits.
 As a weight-saving measure, the hydraulic systems would operate at a line pressure of 210 kp/cm2 (20.6 MPa), which would be greater than double the pressure used in the earlier Saab 29 Tunnan.

 Propulsion was provided by a single Svenska Flygmotor RM6B/C turbojet engine, a licence-built model of the Rolls-Royce Avon 200/300 engine (also known as Avon Mk.48A and Mk.60).
 A ram turbine, positioned under the aircraft's nose, provided emergency power, while the engine also featured a built-in emergency starter unit.
-In order to reduce its landing distance when required, the Draken was equipped with a drogue parachute.
+To reduce its landing distance when required, the Draken was equipped with a drogue parachute.
 The principal armament was carried externally, up to four AIM-9 Sidewinder air-to-air missiles were carried on hard points beneath the wings and fuselage; alternative payloads include a variety of bombs and rockets, along with provisions for the installation of a pair of 30 mm cannons, located within each of the inboard wing panels.
 In place of the cannons, additional fuel tanks could be fitted in the same space.
 For aerial reconnaissance missions, a variety of camera pods could be carried underneath the fuselage.

 Instability

-Due to a lack of knowledge regarding the then historically unproven design of the J 35's tailless double delta wing configuration, the plane encountered multiple problems at the start of its service life.
+Due to a lack of knowledge regarding the then historically unproven design of the J 35's tailless double delta wing configuration, the plane encountered problems at the start of its service life.
 The unstable design of the double delta wing made it difficult to land early versions of the J 35 as they had to be manually stabilized during landing.
-The design also allowed the plane to enter a "super stalls"; which can be described as an uncontrollable stall affecting aircraft with specific wing configurations when experiencing high alpha numbers.
+The design also allowed the plane to enter a "super stall"; which can be described as an uncontrollable stall affecting aircraft with specific wing configurations when experiencing high alpha numbers.
 Due to this, J 35 pilots were trained to prevent super stalls, and this training led to the development of the cobra maneuver.
 The cobra is performed by entering into a controlled super stall state, gaining high alpha and then quickly negating the angle of attack to counter the stall.
 This forces the airframe to act as an air brake for a few seconds, which rapidly reduces the speed.